Darkhark19/SS/README.md

 # Software Security project
 Academic project for Software Security class.
+Implementation of access control security feature.
 ## Authors
-* Diogo Ye 56726
+* Diogo Ye
-* Tiago Vieira 57719
+* Tiago Vieira

 ## Run instructions:
 1. Change the `LOCAL_PATH` constant in the `src/authenticator/AuthenticatorClass.java` to the **absolute path** of the directory where you cloned the project.